Mastering sales sequences: A practical guide for 2026

 In order to be successful, your content committee of elite sequencers must do the following:

-Ill get into how to do this later, but here are a few sequence best practices the committee should keep in mind always:
+Here are a few sequence best practices the committee should keep in mind:

 • A/B test your messaging